 Assistant Director, Lerner Center for Public Health Promotion and Population Health

-Emily Graham received a B.S. in public health from Syracuse University in 2022, where she is now pursuing an MPH.
+Emily Graham received her master of public health from Syracuse University.
 Prior to working for Syracuse University, she served six years in the United States Navy as a hospital corpsman, stationed at Walter Reed National Military Medical Center and Naval Medical Center San Diego.
 During her time in the Navy, she promoted health and wellness programs such as the Baby-Friendly Initiative and the Heart Healthy Cardiac Rehabilitation program.
 As the Unit Practice Council co-chair, she introduced new safety initiatives such as the “Good Catch Award," an award recognizing nurses for catching medical errors before they occur.
 During her time as an undergraduate at Syracuse University, Graham worked as a peer educator on campus, educating students on harm reduction strategies regarding substance use.
 She also interned with Barnes Center at The Arch Health Promotion, where she chaired the “Take Back the Night” planning committee and grew the University’s Orange Recovery Community, a program for students in recovery from substance use disorder.

 Communications Specialist, Center for Policy Research